-ENTITY PIML OWNERSHIP INTEREST AT 30 JUNE 2018 ACCOUNTING TREATMENT ADOPTED IN THESE ACCOUNTS Platinum Trust Fund investments Interest is less than 1% in each Fund.
+Entity PIML ownership interest at 30 June 2018 Accounting treatment adopted in these accounts Platinum Trust Fund investments Interest is less than 1% in each Fund.
 Fair value accounting applied (see Note 8).
 Platinum Asia Fund (Quoted Managed Hedge Fund) ("PAXX") 19.9% Subsidiary.
-Consolidation accounting applied (see Note 1).^ Platinum World Portfolios Plc ("PWP") 13.7% Investment in associate.
+Consolidation accounting applied (see Note 1).^ Platinum World Portfolios ("PWP") 13.7% Investment in associate.
 Equity accounting applied (see Note 2).
 Platinum Asia Investments Limited ("PAI") 8.3% Investment in associate.
 Equity accounting applied (see Note 2).

-PIML has been assessed as exerting control over PAXX, predominantly on the basis of its ownership interest in PAXX, and as a result, the consolidated statement of profit or loss and other comprehensive income includes PAXX's investment income and expenses for the period from 14 September 2017 (launch date) to 30 June 2018 and the consolidated statement of financial position includes PAXX's assets, liabilities and equity as at 30 June 2018.
+^PIML has been assessed as exerting control over PAXX, predominantly on the basis of its ownership interest in PAXX, and as a result, the consolidated statement of profit or loss and other comprehensive income includes PAXX's investment income and expenses for the period from 14 September 2017 (launch date) to 30 June 2018 and the consolidated statement of financial position includes PAXX's assets, liabilities and equity as at 30 June 2018.
 A breakdown of the external (non-PIML/non-controlling) investment in PAXX is disclosed in Note 4.
 Note 4 also shows the consolidated statement of financial position excluding the impact of the PAXX consolidation.

-In September 2017, PIML seeded and exerted control over Platinum International Fund (Quoted Managed Hedge Fund) (ASX ticker: PIXX).
+In September 2017, PIML seeded and exerted control over Platinum International Fund (Quoted Managed Hedge Fund) (ASX code: PIXX).
 As a result of encouraging net fund inflows, during the year, PIML fully disposed of its investment in PIXX and has no holding in PIXX as at 30 June 2018.
-The consolidated statement of profit or loss and other comprehensive income includes PIXX's investment income and expenses for the period that PIML exerted control over PIXX, which was dependent on PIML's ownership interest in PIXX.
+The consolidated statement of profit and loss and other comprehensive income includes PIXX's investment income and expenses for the period that PIML exerted control over PIXX, which was dependent on PIML's ownership interest in PIXX.